 \item[Closed] $\K$ is closed under free amalgamation, if for $A,B,C \in \K$ and embeddings $g_0 : B \to A$ and $g_1 : B \to C$, there exists a free amalgam $A' \otimes_{B'} C'$ in $\K$ and isomorphisms $f_0 : A \to A'$ and $f_1 : C \to C'$ , such that $f_0 \circ g_0(b) = f_1 \circ g_1(b)$ for $b \in B$ maps $B$ onto $B'$ . \end{description}

 \end{definition}

 The free amalgam is a strong amalgam by definition.
 The homomorphism $h: D \to E$ in the definition is unique, since $D$ is generated by $A$ and $C$.
-Note that $A \otimes_B C$ is uniquely determined up to isomorphisms, if it exists.

-We define as in \cite{Bau16}: \begin{definition} For subsets $A, B, C$ in a structure $M$ we define if and only if
+Note that $A \otimes_B C$ is uniquely determined up to isomorphisms, if it exists. \\ We define as in \cite{Bau16}: \begin{definition} For subsets $A, B, C$ in a structure $M$ we define if and only if

 \end{definition}.

 Let $L$ be countable.
 K.Tent and M.Ziegler defined a stationary independence relation for the investigation of automorphism groups in \cite{TZ12}.
 We consider finite subsets $A, B, C ,D$ of a $L$-structure $M$.